Re-creating America: Youth ministry and social change, 1930-1999

 contents: introduction · the walther league · the young christian workers · youth for christ · african american youth ministries · recreating america · references · how to cite this article

-In his ground-breaking 1977 book, Rites of Passage: Adolescence in America, 1790 to the Present, Joseph Kett accurately documented how Christians helped to “invent adolescence” in the nineteenth-century.
+In his ground-breaking 1977 book, Rites of Passage: Adolescence in America, 1790 to the Present, Joseph Kett accurately documented how Christians helped to “invent adolescence” in the nineteenth century.
 With consistent disdain, however, Kett dismissed the Christian construction of adolescence as a “self-contained world in which prolonged immaturity could sustain itself,” where Christian leaders limited youthful choices and substituted “adult-led training” in place of voluntary associations of young people.
-Indeed, Kett argued, “Christian youth organizations of the late nineteenth-century downgraded not only voluntarism but intellectuality and spirituality as well.”
+Indeed, Kett argued, “Christian youth organizations of the late nineteenth century downgraded not only voluntarism but intellectuality and spirituality as well.”
 Youth ministries were “vapid” and “naive,” by-products of the “intellectual decadence” of Victorian Protestantism.
 Surely they would soon fade away, for Christian youth ministry constituted “the final act of a melodrama which . . . had exhibited sundry attempts . . . to ‘save’ youth from cities, gambling dens, grog shops, and bawdy houses.”[1]

-When he turned to the twentieth-century, Kett saw the “fortresses of morality” that Protestants had built for youth come crumbling down.
+When he turned to the twentieth century, Kett saw the “fortresses of morality” that Protestants had built for youth come crumbling down.
 “Between 1920 and 1950,” thought Kett, “the reformers and clergymen who comprised the original architects of adolescence passed the scene.”
 A few vestigial pockets of Christians interested in “training” youth remained here and there, but they offered youth only “conformity,” “hostility to intellectuality,” and “passivity.”
 Indeed, Christian youth ministries were part of a by-gone age, through which young people were segregated into a “separate sphere” that kept them ignorant of the complications of adult life, and that supposedly inculcated in them some mysterious qualities of “citizenship,” “leadership,” or “character.”
 Such “youth-training institutions” were essentially “negative” in their intentions, and were doomed to fail in their efforts to promote moral purity.[2]

 Now, on one level Kett was surely correct.
 As Sydney Ahlstrom pointed out, the Puritan age of American religious history has ended.[3]
-And yet, on another level, Christian youth ministries have not only endured, they have in many cases flourished in the last half of the twentieth-century.
+And yet, on another level, Christian youth ministries have not only endured, they have in many cases flourished in the last half of the twentieth century.
 How they did so across several streams of denominational tradition is an important and largely untold aspect of American religious history.[4]
 The history of Christian youth ministry, in fact, opens several windows onto key changes in the cultural history of the United States.
-More specifically, in sexuality and gender relations, in class awareness and economic status, in acceptance of popular culture and media, and in concern for racial equality and civil rights, youth ministries survived over the past seventy years not by holding to a negation driven purity program, but by adapting a variety of practices to mobilize youth for various causes.
-That this mobilization brought its own ambivalent outcomes in American cultural history does not lessen the significance of the movement from purity to practices as a whole, or of the agency and significance of youth ministers and young people in history.[5]
+More specifically, in sexuality and gender relations, in class awareness and economic status, in acceptance of popular culture and media, and in concern for racial equality and civil rights, youth ministries survived over the past seventy years not by holding to a negation-driven purity program, but by adapting a variety of practices to mobilize youth for various causes.
+That this mobilization brought its own ambivalent outcomes in American cultural history does not lessen the significance of the movement from purity to practices as a whole or of the agency and significance of youth ministers and young people in history.[5]
 Youth ministries, at the least, have been telling sites where social change and intergenerational relations have been negotiated.[6]

 The Walther League: Lutheran Young People “Sinning Boldly” in Gender Relations

 Die Walther Liga was founded in 1893 in Buffalo, New York as a Lutheran answer to the YMCA.[7]
 Based in local congregations, and disseminated through a national publication, Der Vereinsbote [The Society Messenger], the League grew dramatically after World War I when the official language of the organization changed from German to English (the publication then became The Walther League Messenger).[8]
 By 1930 the League was operating an office in downtown Chicago which connected nearly seventeen hundred congregational youth societies, a number which grew to over five thousand by 1965.
-The Chicago office produced four major publications, and coordinated a wide-range of events, most notably an annual convention (modeled on political party conventions); a network of summer camps; oratory, choir, and sporting contests; a network of “hospices”(boarding houses) for Lutheran youth; and a sanitarium for sufferers of tuberculosis.
+The Chicago office produced four major publications, and coordinated a wide range of events, most notably an annual convention (modelled on political party conventions); a network of summer camps; oratory, choir, and sporting contests; a network of “hospices”(boarding houses) for Lutheran youth; and a sanitarium for sufferers of tuberculosis.
 Eighteen regional districts also held rallies, published study programs and newsletters, and organized service projects.
 Many young people had contact only with the congregational societies of the Walther League, most of which were located in parishes of The Lutheran Church–Missouri Synod, but the complex negotiations across generations occurred throughout the organization, from the local to the national levels.

 For instance, Walther Leaguers often found issues related to sexuality and gender a source of intergenerational contention.[9]
 As early as 1900, clerical officials of the Lutheran church had recommended that the League not allow women to vote or speak at annual conventions.[10]
 The Leaguers rejected this recommendation, and women participated as speaking and voting members of the Walther League fully twenty years before they voted in U.S. Federal elections.[11]
 By 1930, having lost badly to their youth on suffrage, Lutheran leaders concerned with preserving adolescent purity found a new gender issue around which to rally: the modern dance.
 For the most entertaining of many examples, we turn to Professor P. E. Kretzmann of Concordia Seminary, St. Louis, who made the circuit of Walther League Summer camps in the late thirties and early forties speaking on “That Vexing Question of Dancing.”
 “The sex passions of the adolescent are easily aroused,” Kretzmann grudgingly admitted.
 Consequently, “There is no essential difference between the embrace of ‘petting’ which is so generally indulged in by frivolous young people in our days, and the embrace of the modern dance.”
 Indeed, Kretzmann continued, any “girl” who permitted a man to dance with her, deserved to be called a “demi-vierge, only half a virgin, because half of her virginity was gone.”[12]
 The virginity of the male was apparently not affected.